fonchaves/fastfeet-backend/STEPS.md

 3. Create `src` forlder, and inside make files route.js, app.js and server.js

-4. Make a constructor of `Class App` in app.js, and yout functions `Middlewares` and `Routes`
+4. Make a constructor of `Class App` in app.js, and your functions `Middlewares` and `Routes`

 5. Install Sucrase (Babel alternative) to enable use `import` instead of `const`